 UK and EU negotiators agreed the text of a draft withdrawal agreement and a political declaration in November 2018, but it has not yet been ratified.
 This includes a backstop, which is a provision in the agreement acting as a safety net to prevent a hard border being created on the island which could put the Good Friday agreement at risk.
 This provision would create a single EU-UK customs territory and put measures in place to ensure a level playing field between the EU and the UK.
 The backstop would only be activated if no other solutions is found at the end of the agreed transition period.

 This backstop has proved controversial in the UK as some feared it could be used to keep the country in the EU’s customs union indefinitely.
-In 2019, the new UK Prime Minister Boris Johnson said he wanted to renegotiate the withdrawal agreement in order to remove the backstop.
+In 2019, the new UK Prime Minister Boris Johnson renegotiated the withdrawal agreement but this still needs to be approved by the UK and the European Parliament.

 Mitigating the impact on Ireland

-Currently, the UK is set to leave the EU at the end of October 2019.
-The withdrawal of the UK from the EU without a deal would be highly damaging for both parties.
+The UK's withdrawal from the EU without a deal would be highly damaging for both parties.
 Official figures show that the economic damage would affect the UK disproportionately more.
 On the EU side, Ireland would be significantly affected.
 Currently many products are imported into the Republic of Ireland from the UK and therefore many products’ prices could increase due to tariffs.
 Supply chains are likely to get severely disrupted.
 In addition, the situation could affect exports.
 In 2018, goods exported to the UK amounted to roughly 11.5% of total Irish goods exports.
 There is also a risk of tensions rising in Northern Ireland.

 Ireland would be able to benefit from several EU measures to mitigate the impact of a disorderly withdrawal.
 Funding for bilateral peace programmes in Northern Ireland would continue until at least 2020 to help support the peace and reconciliation process started by the Good Friday agreement.